soixantecircuits/altruist/docs/facebook.md

 You will need a Facebook app to authenticate an account via OAuth2.
 If you do not have one set up, you can follow the instructions on the [facebook app development documentation](https://developers.facebook.com/docs/apps/register).
 Choose `website` as a platform for your app.
-When your app is created, go to the settings and add the domain the app will be running on in `App Domains`.
+When your app is created, go to the settings and add the domain (for example: `localhost`) the app will be running on in `App Domains`.
 Get your app ID and your app secret, and copy them to your `settings.json` file.

 In your `settings.json` file, you'll need to add the following configuration object to the `actions` property: